Exploring Raspberry Pi – Book Review

 Chapter 5 explores the range of programming languages that are available with the Pi including Bash, Lua, Perl, Python, C/C++, Node.js and Java, it then provides advantages and disadvantages of each of the languages.
 The author seems to settle on C/C++ as the best for performance and provides a more extensive overview.
 I assume this why the rest of the examples in the book are based on this language.

 PART II – Interfacing, Controlling and Communicating

-Chapter 7 discusses the cross-compiling of code so that your program can be written in one operating system environment and then complied to work on the Pi.
+Chapter 7 discusses cross compiling code so that your program can be written in one operating system environment and then complied to work on the Pi.
 The author then examines using the Eclipse Integrated Development Environment (IDE) to create and debug code.
-There are many different IDE’s available so I think that this is just the author’s preference.
-Finally, there is a look at compiling the Linux Kernel itself.
+There are many different IDE’s available so I think that this is just the authors preference.
+Finally there is a look at compiling the Linux Kernel itself.

-Chapters 8 & 9 looks at the various communications protocols that are available on the Pi.
-UART, I2C, and SPI are explained and shown how they can be used to communicate with external equipment.
+Chapters 8 & 9 look at the various communications protocols that are available on the Pi.
+UART, I2C and SPI are explained and shown how they can be used to communicate with external equipment.
 This is taken further by showing how each can be used to extend the number of GPIO’s available to the Pi.